 Creating and updating the SP signing certificate for SAML authentication

-If you are planning to use any of the advanced SAML authentication functions described in Configuring advanced functions for SAML authentication, you must create the SP signing certificate as it is not provided out of the box.
+If you are planning to use any of the advanced SAML authentication functions described in Configuring advanced functions for SAML authentication, you must create the service provider (SP) signing certificate because it is not provided out of the box.

-You create a new file or update the service provider certificate if it has expired.
+You create a new file or update the SP certificate if it has expired.